Kaolinnie/Instasham/README.md

 - Implement multi-table databases.
 - Use PDO and appropriate SQL to interact with this database.
 # Technologies
-HTML, CSS and JavaScript
+- HTML, CSS and JavaScript
-PHP
+- PHP
-mySQL
+- mySQL
-Ajax
+- Ajax
-Apache web server (XAMPP)
+- Apache web server (XAMPP)
-Linux Server (Option to host the database)
+- Linux Server (Optional: host the database)
 ## Framework
-Jquery
+- Jquery
-Bootstrap 5
+- Bootstrap 5

 # Requirements
 - To become a user, as a person, I can register.